Tomorrow's Another Day (song)

-1935 Decca Records 78 release, 515A.

 "Tomorrow's Another Day" is a 1935 song composed by Glenn Miller for the Dorsey Brothers Orchestra.
 The song was released as a 78 single by the Dorsey Brothers Orchestra on Decca Records.

 Background

 Glenn Miller wrote both the music and the lyrics.
 Glenn Miller copyrighted the song with the U.S. Library of Congress on January 23, 1935.
 The Dorsey Brothers released the song as an A side 78 single in 1935 on Decca Records, 515A, Matrix # 39346.
 The B side was "I've Got Your Number" written by Bonnie Lake.
 The song, arranged by Glenn Miller, was recorded at the Decca Studios on Wednesday, February 6, 1935, in New York City.
 Kay Weber sang the lead vocals.
 Glenn Miller was not on the recording session.

 Glenn Miller's full name appears on the Decca 78 record label under the songwriting credit.

 The recording session featured Tommy Dorsey on trombone, Jimmy Dorsey on clarinet, and Ray McKinley on drums.